liloheinrich/data-science_team-H/Final_Report.md

 In comparison, driver and constructor has an R-squared value that tends to range from 33% to 41% and a MSE of 20 to 23.
 The driver and constructor fit tends to always be better than either the just driver or just constructor fit.
-Overall, the the range of values for the driver and constructor fit is promising given the multitude of outside factors in racing that are not covered by the investigated factors.
+Overall, the range of values for the driver and constructor fit is promising given the multitude of outside factors in racing that are not covered by the investigated factors.